-Yes, you are absolutely welcome to apply again if you are a sophomore.
+Yes, you are absolutely welcome to apply again if you still meet eligibility criteria.
 Please contact email@example.com if you have questions in regards to your academic credits standing.

 Should I wait until I get my autumn quarter/semester transcripts to submit my application?

 Yes, please wait until your autumn quarter/semester grades appear on your transcript before submitting it.
 We do not need an official transcript, so as soon as your final grades are in for the semester, your school should be able to provide you with an unofficial transcript.

 Who do I contact if I am experiencing difficulties with the application?

 If you have trouble with any part of the application, you can email firstname.lastname@example.org.

 What do I need to bring with me?